Services and Programs

 "Do the best that you can until you know better.
 Then when you know better, do better."

 Umoja Health, Wellness and Justice Collective offers a multifaceted system of supports to address the complex mental health and substance misuse issues in our community, especially among Black and Latine communities.
 All services are culturally-aligned and trauma-informed.

 HOPE 4 the Future

 Umoja's HOPE (Healing Our Past Experiences) 4 the Future is a free prevention-based after school and summer camp for school aged children and teens.
 It provides a safe space for youth to gather, unpack and begin healing from trauma.

-This program is trauma-informed, culturally aligned and knows that by reaching these youth now, they are more likely to avoid risky behaviors in their future.
+This program is trauma-informed, culturally aligned and knows that by reaching these youth now, they are more likely to avoid risky behaviors such as substance use and violence, in their future.
 The youth get snacks, homework tutoring and opportunities for dance, making beats in the studio, assisting with a iHeart radio show, and access to the weight room.